zacherkkila/GitHub-Default-Issue-Filter/README.md

 This isn't published so you need to install in dev mode

 To install on Chrome
- - Download github-default-filter-issue-v<>.zip and extract - [Latest Release](https://github.com/zacherkkila/GitHub-Default-Issue-Filter/releases/latest)
+ - Download github-default-filter-issue-vX.X.X.zip and extract - [Latest Release](https://github.com/zacherkkila/GitHub-Default-Issue-Filter/releases/latest)
  - Open Chrome and type chrome://extensions/ in url bar
  - Toggle on "Developer Mode" in the top right
  - Click "Load Unpacked" in the top left